tahaarshad/CCNA-Prep/OSPF.md

+# Open Shortest Path First
+Configure and verify single area OSPFv2
+3.4.a Neighbor adjacencies
+3.4.b Point-to-point
+3.4.c Broadcast (DR/BDR selection)
+3.4.d Router ID

-# OSPF Concept
+## OSPF Concept

-Improvement over RIP protocol that does not only use the hop count to decide the best possible path to transfer packets.
+Improvement over ***RIP protocol that does not only use the hop count to decide the best possible path to transfer packets***.

-Some characteristics of OSPF:
+__Some characteristics of OSPF:__
-Link-state protocol: Networks are divided into domains known as areas for updating routing traffic.
+__Link-state protocol:__ ***Networks are divided into domains known as areas for updating routing traffic***.
 Interfaces on routers are known as Links.
-So are network segments.
-Information on these links is called link-state. this includes network prefix, prefix length and cost.
+So are network segments. **Information on these links is called link-state. this includes network prefix, prefix length and cost.**

-Interior Gateway Protocol: Designed to be used withing a single automonous system such as an organization with multiple departments.
+__Interior Gateway Protocol:__ Designed to be used withing a single automonous system such as an organization with multiple departments.

-Classless: Classless networks include subnet masks in their routing updates.
+__Classless:__ Classless networks include subnet masks in their routing updates.
 Classful do not as they all are in the same subnet.

-Cost of Path depends on Bandwidth: uses formula cost = reference bandwidth/interface bandwidth
+__Cost of Path depends on Bandwidth:__ uses formula ***cost = reference bandwidth/interface bandwidth***

-other: Dijkstra algorithm
+other:

+***Shortest Path First Algorithm or Dijkstra algorithm***
-Builds topological map
+- Builds topological map
-Event-driven updates
+- Event-driven updates
-Hierarchical design
+- Hierarchical design
-Requires additional memory, CPU processing, and more initial bandwidth than other protocols
+- Requires ***additional memory, CPU processing, and more initial bandwidth than other protocols***

 ## Component

 5 types of packets are exchanged:
 - Hello - Type 1
-- database description - Type 2
+- Database Description - Type 2
 - LS Request - Type 3
 - LS Update - Type 4
 - LS Ack - Type 5